 The program co-chairs require cooperation from both authors and program committee members to prevent submissions from being evaluated by reviewers who have a conflict of interest.
-During the submission process, we will ask authors identify members of the program committee with whom they share a conflict of interest.
-This includes anyone who shares an institutional affiliation with an author at the time of submission, anyone who was the advisor or advisee of an author at any time in the past, or anyone the author has collaborated or published with in the prior two years.
+During the submission process, we will ask authors to identify members of the program committee with whom they share a conflict of interest.
+This includes: (1) anyone who shares an institutional affiliation with an author at the time of submission, (2) anyone who was the advisor or advisee of an author at any time in the past, or (3) anyone the author has collaborated or published with in the prior two years.
+For other forms of conflict, authors must contact the chairs and explain the perceived conflict.

 Program committee members who are conflicts of interest with a paper, including program co-chairs, will be excluded from both online and in-person evaluation and discussion of the paper by default.
-With the program committee's transition from one to two program chairs, the program co-chairs may now submit papers, so long as there is one chair who is not an author of the submission.
-The program co-chair who is not the author of the paper will be responsible for managing the other program co-chair's paper.